theyasflower/AirBnB_clone/README.md

 This team project is part of the ALX School Software Engineering program. </br>
 It represents the first step towards building a full web application: the AirBnB clone.</br>
-Although i did it myself just t have the repo in my github for saving purposes

 This first step consists of: